Please consider downloading the latest version of Internet Explorer

 • Procedures for Evaluation of Circumstances Surrounding Exposure

-The Plan will be implemented in Strong Memorial Hospital (SMH) by the Directors' Office in conjunction with the Infection Prevention Program, SMH Employee Health and the University Health Service (UHS); in Eastman Dental Center (Eastman Institute for Oral Health) by the Office of Clinical Affairs in conjunction with the Eastman Institute for Oral Health Infection Control Program and UHS; throughout the rest of the University the Plan will be implemented by appropriate Deans and Department Heads in conjunction with Environmental Health & Safety (EH&S) and University Health Service.
-Copies of both the Exposure Control Plan and the Infection Control Manual can be found online at the Strong Health Infection Control Program (http://intranet.urmc-sh.rochester.edu/policy/infcontrol) and at Environmental Health & Safety (http://www.safety.rochester.edu/ih/bbp/bbpindex.html).
-Online copies of the plan are available throughout the University including all nursing units, in all clinical, ancillary and support services departments, in laboratories, offices and research locations.
+In Strong Memorial Hospital (SMH), the Plan will be implemented by the Directors' Office in conjunction with the Infection Prevention Program, SMH Employee Health and the University Health Service (UHS); in Eastman Dental Center (Eastman Institute for Oral Health) by the Office of Clinical Affairs in conjunction with the Eastman Institute for Oral Health Infection Control Program and UHS; throughout the rest of the University the Plan will be implemented by appropriate Deans and Department Heads in conjunction with Environmental Health & Safety (EH&S) and University Health Service.

-This Plan will be reviewed and updated annually to assure that any new hazards and/or exposure-prone tasks are recognized and sufficiently covered by the Plan.
+This Plan will be reviewed and updated every three years to assure that any new hazards and/or exposure-prone tasks are recognized and sufficiently covered by the Plan.

 QUESTIONS?
 Contact EH&S at (585) 275-3241 or e-mail EH&S Questions.